 But Kattegat is in fact not in Norway.
 Ever since season 1, the fjord-style mountains of Wicklow County not far from Dublin in Ireland have been used as the main filming location for the fictitious Vikings settlement of Kattegat.

-Film fans who would like to see Kattegat for themselves are in luck.
-You can book a guided half-day Film Locations Tour (including round transportation from Dublin), which also features the filming locations of Braveheart (1995) and P.S.
+Travel Tip: Film fans who would like to see Kattegat for themselves are in luck.
+Specialist tour provider Day Tours Unplugged offers a guided half-day Vikings Film Locations Tour (including round transportation from Dublin).
+On the tour, your guide will also point out filming locations for other films shot in the area, such as Braveheart (1995) and P.S.
 I Love You (2007).

 Read more in my post Vikings Film Location Tour in Wicklow County, Ireland.

 2. Iceland as Iceland

 At the time of the vikings (in real life as well as in the series), Iceland was an uninhabited island with spectacular natural phenomena Flóki has never seen.
 For example the impressive Skógafoss waterfall on Iceland's South Coast.
 Thus, Flóki calls Iceland "the land of the gods".

 The TV series character Flóki is loosely based on the real Viking Flóki Vilgerðarson, who according to the Icelandic sagas was the first Norseman to set foot on Iceland.
 And just like in the TV series, ravens have allegedly pointed him to the right direction for where to go on shore.

 Travel Tip 1: To learn more about this and other Viking sagas, check out the Saga Museum in Reykjavik – a really well done interactive time travel experience with lots of wax figures that bring the Vikings alive!
 An equally fun way to learn about the real Vikings is the 75 minute theatrical comedy show Icelandic Sagas – The Greatest Hits in Reykjavik.